bsojapan/bsojapan.github.io/static/01_univers/startrek.md

 ---

 The Star Trek universe features a vast array of major homeworlds, colonies, and independent planets, each governed by its own unique political system.The primary planets in Star Trek and their respective governments or ruling bodies include:

 🏛️ Founding Federation Worlds
 These planets are the core members of the United Federation of Planets (a representative interstellar democracy).
 They have local governing bodies but answer to the Federation Council.

 Earth (Capital of the Federation)Government: United Earth Government (a global parliamentary democracy).

-VulcanGovernment: Vulcan High Command (historically an authoritarian military junta, later reformed into an advisory democratic council).
+Vulcan Government: Vulcan High Command (historically an authoritarian military junta, later reformed into an advisory democratic council).

 Andoria (or Andoria's moon)Government: Andorian Empire (a constitutional monarchy with a parliament and an Emperor).